 Exercise and activity - children

 Some kids enjoy being outside and active.
 Others would rather stay inside and play video games or watch TV.
-If your child does not like sports or physical activity, look for ways to motivate him.
+If your child does not like sports or physical activity, look for ways to motivate them.
 These ideas may help children become more active.

 - Let children know that being active will give them more energy, make their bodies stronger, and make them feel better about themselves.

 - Give encouragement for physical activity and help children believe they can do it.

 - Be their role model.
 Start being more active if you are not already active yourself.

 - Make walking a part of your family's daily routine.
 Get good walking shoes and rain jackets for the wet days.
 Do not let rain stop you.